 The composition of the CWI is as follows:

-- Prof. Jan van Mill (emeritus, formerly Faculty of Sciences, now full professor at UvA), member
+- prof. Jan van Mill (emeritus, formerly Faculty of Science, now full professor at University of Amsterdam), member

 Admissibility of the complaint

 After receiving a complaint, the CWI sends all parties confirmation of receipt.
 For the person who is the subject of the complaint, this is usually the first time he or she hears of the complaint.
 Next, the CWI assesses the admissibility of the complaint by checking whether all formal requirements of the procedure have been satisfied.
 If the complaint is not admissible, the CWI will advise the EB to declare the complaint inadmissible.
 The EB will notify the parties involved of this decision.